Tax savings at a glance

 Given to eligible parents as credit to offset the income tax payable.
 PTR can be shared with your spouse based on an agreed apportionment.
 Any unutilised balance will automatically be carried forward to offset your and your spouse’s future income tax payable.

-Which tax reliefs are available for you?
+Which tax reliefs are you eligible for?

-For individuals and families, here’s a quick look at the key reliefs in Singapore that will help to boost savings on your final tax bill for Year of Assessment (YA) 2024.
+For individuals and families, here’s a quick look at the key reliefs in Singapore that will help to boost savings on your final tax bill for Year of Assessment (YA) 2025.

 Doing so will help to enhance your cashflows.
 In collaboration with IRAS, we highlight 2 worked examples.